What type of handgun do I need to have?

 What clothes or equipment should I bring to the class?

-A uniform issue, consisting of 2 sets of pants and polo shirts, one tan belt, and a cap, is provided to you while participating in this class; you will keep these after you graduate.
-You will need to purchase boots.
-The boots must be black and clean but do not need to be polished.
+A uniform issue, consisting of 2 sets of pants and polo shirts, and a cap, is provided to you while participating in this class; you will keep these after you graduate.
+With this uniform you will need your personal belt and boots.
+The belt and boots must be black and clean but do not need to be polished.
 We will also provide you with a training duty belt (Academy property) with appropriate holders for the training devices you will use in the course.
 If you wish to purchase and use your own duty belt and accessories, that is fine.
-You will also need to provide exercise clothing consisting of a hooded sweatshirt, sweatpants, grey, t-shirt and shorts, and athletic shoes (any color).
-You’ll also need a swim suit or swim shorts, and an extra pair of non-marking, clean tennis/running shoes for training on mats.
+You will also need to provide exercise clothing consisting of a grey hooded sweatshirt, grey sweatpants, grey, black or blue t-shirt and shorts, and athletic shoes (any color).
 The following items will also be useful and should be brought with you: Sunglasses, sunscreen, wool or stocking cap, gloves, rain coat.

 What kind of boots should I buy?